QubitPi/Ostwind/docs/docs/kpi.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-These are the key performance indicators for the Athena Web Service component, listed in categories by order of importance.
+These are the key performance indicators for the Ostwind Web Service component, listed in categories by order of importance.

 Server Error Responses (HTTP 5XX)